LeeAnnEditor/o365hq/blog/Dynamics 365 Sales.md

 representative.
 Power BI Dashboards can be embedded in Dynamics 365 to provide intelligence for specific teams or job roles.
-Here there are several data points that are of interest to a sales manager, including Won Revenue, our current Average deal size, and our current Lead Qualification Rate.
+Here there are several data points that are of interest to a sales manager, including Won Revenue, current Average deal size, and current Lead Qualification Rate.
 You can also open this dashboard in Power BI to get access to more features and analysis.
 Built-in intelligence in Power BI lets you ask questions about your data and get answers in real time.
 The